 Following the acquisition of CollabRx, engineering expenses consist primarily of salaries.
-The increase in Engineering expense of \$213 for the three months ended June 30, 2013, compared to \$0 for the same period in 2012, resulted from the CollabRx acquisition and the employees retained for those operations.
-The increase in Engineering expenses in fiscal 2013 compared to fiscal 2012 reflected compensation paid to scientists and engineers that become our employees in connection with the CollabRx acquisition.
-The Company had no expenses associated with engineering for the three months ended June 30, 2012 due to the exit from our core historical DRIE operations.
+The increase in Engineering expense of \$473 and \$809, respectively, for the three and nine months ended December 31, 2013, compared to the same periods in 2012, resulted from the CollabRx acquisition and the employees retained for those operations.
+The increase in Engineering expenses in fiscal 2013 compared to fiscal 2012 reflected compensation paid to scientists and engineers that became our employees in connection with the CollabRx acquisition, effective July 12, 2012, as well as additional hires and bonuses since the acquisition date.
+These increases were offset by reclassifying \$74 of engineering expenses related the current period's cost of revenue.
+Engineering expenses for the nine months ended December 31, 2012 began with the date of the CollabRx acquisition, July 12, 2012.
+Prior to the CollabRx acquisition, the Company had exited from our core historical DRIE operations.
 We define "engineering" as those development activities that are related to products, content or services which have been offered for sale or for which we have been paid.
-We define "R&D" as those development activities which are not related to products which have been offered for sale or for which we have been paid.
+We define research and development ("R&D") as those development activities which are not related to products which have been offered for sale or for which we have been paid.